Devanshi (TV series): 10 months later

 Kusum Sundari and Mohan are arrested by the police, although Mohan tries to escape so Pavan and Vardaan chase after him to kill him.
 Devanshi comes and see them and is upset with them for trying to kill Mohan.
 The police inspector asks who hit Mohan on the head last.
 Devanshi saw Vardaan hit him last but doesn't want Vardaan to go to jail.
 Pavan decides to take the blame on himself for Devanshi's happiness.
 He tells Devanshi the truth that he was plotting against her because he did not want her to be with Vardaan and that he has realizes what true love is.
 The police are about to take Pavan away but she stops them.
 She tells the police that it was actually Vardaan who hit Mohan.
 Vardaan is shocked.
 Devanshi assures him that she will get him out of jail but she cannot lie and so she hopes he will understand.
 However, much to her shock he pushes her away and accuses her of telling the police the truth to get revenge on him so that she can be with Pavan.
 Pavan comes to her rescue.
 She tells Vardaan he is not worth her love.
 Vardaan goes with the police.
 She is angry with Pavan because he betrayed her trust by plotting against her.
 Kalki(child) later reminds Devanshi that Pavan saved her life and deserves a second chance.
 She also makes Pavan her brother.
 Vardaan begins plotting against Devanshi.

 Another villain enters in their lives: she is the child of Kukarni Devi who is against Maiyya and targets Kalki (child).
 Kukarni Devi's child takes the avatar of Pavan's sister who is called Maya.
 Her truth is exposed and Pavan and Devanshi decide to fight against her together.
 Vardaan becomes jealous when he enters the house and sees Pavan with Devanshi.
 At first, he tries to remind Devanshi that he is her husband though this results in her becoming angry as he is forcing himself on her.
 She decides to divorce Vardaan though he refuses to divorce and creates trouble for her.
 Soon, Vardaan is murdered by Mohan for revenge.
 After defeating all the major villains in the show, Pavan and Devanshi get married because Devanshi realizes Pavan's true love for her and reciprocates.
-They live happily ever with Kalki, the child.
+They live happily ever with Kalki.